bli202/cse15l-lab-reports/lab1.md

 **We can resonably assume that the ls commands display some form of directory files in both the remote server and local computer**

-- Now lets try chaining some cd commands after finding our directory files.
+- Now lets try chaining some `cd` commands after finding our directory files.
-- As you can see from the ls command, it displays a file called perl5, so we can change our current directory to perl5 using cd and list the files in that directory:
+- As you can see from the `ls` command, it displays a file called `perl5`, so we can change our current directory to `perl5` using `cd` and list the files in that directory:

 ![Image](9.png)

 There are other commands listed here that you can explore with:

 ![Image](10.png)

+Some intresting results from using `ls` on a classmate's username is that you will not be able to access the documents, and it will say permission denied.
+Here we could also explain the difference between `ls` and `ls -lat`, since `-lat` represent displaying a longer format where hidden files and other files are sorted based of modification dates and displayed.
+Also, the command `pwd` also works in a remote setting, and it prints out the absolute path of the working directory on the remote computer.
+The `cat` command on the aboslute file path provided in the picture allows access to the contents in that absolute file path, and it will display a message.

 *This screenshot was presented to us during the first lad we had.
 Hope this will help you out!*